WomenWhoCodeCincy/open-to-opportunities/README.md

 <br/>

 ### Template
 Want to add your contact information?
-If you identify as a member of an under represented group in tech and are interested in job opportunties with folks hiring in Cincinnati, feel free to use this template to open a PR or feel free to fill out this [form](https://forms.gle/6PUf4VZp4H4ErD1c9) and we will add your information shortly!
+If you identify as a member of an under represented group in tech and are interested in job opportunties with folks hiring in Cincinnati, feel free to use this template to create a pull request or fill out this [form](https://forms.gle/6PUf4VZp4H4ErD1c9) and we will add your information shortly!
 Please add your name alphabetically by last name.

 Currently available social media icons: email, LinkedIn, Github, portfolio / personal site, Twitter
 ```